 Rosewood owns a 50 percent interest in Morristown Epsteins, L.L.C. ("Morristown") with the remaining 50 percent owned by a third party.
-Morristown owns an interest in a 76-unit-for-sale luxury condominium community (the "40 Park Condominiums Property"), three of which were unsold at acquisition, all of which have been sold as of June 30, 2013.
+Morristown owns an interest in a 76-unit-for-sale luxury condominium community (the "40 Park Condominiums Property"), three of which were unsold at acquisition, all of which have been sold as of September 30, 2013.
 Morristown also owns land where it intends to build a 91-unit, seven-story, multi-family rental property (the "Lofts at 40 Park Property").
-Morristown also owns a 50 percent residual interest in the entity that owns a 130-unit multi-family rental property (the "Metropolitan Property") and approximately 60,000 square feet of retail space in two buildings (the "Shops"), Epsteins B Rentals, L.L.C. ("Epsteins"), with the remaining interest owned by Prudential.
+Morristown also owns a 50 percent residual interest in the entity that owns a 130-unit multi-family rental and 10,730 square feet retail building (the "Metropolitan Property") and a 50,973 square feet retail building (the "Shops at 40 Park Property"), Epsteins B Rentals, L.L.C. ("Epsteins"), with the remaining interest owned by Prudential.
 All of the properties are located in Morristown, New Jersey.